dimplekochar/dimplekochar.github.io/_pages/about.md

 ---

 I am a PhD student at the department of Electrical Engineering and Computer Science (EECS) at Massachusetts Institute of Technology (MIT).
 I am fortunate to have [Prof. Anantha Chandrakasan](https://www.eecs.mit.edu/people/anantha-chandrakasan/) as my PhD advisor.
-My research interests lie broadly in the areas of energy efficient circuits for AI and AI for circuits.
-I am currently working on the problem of technology migration.
-I believe that in creating chips for ML, ML will support the creation of the next generation of chips.
+My research interests lie broadly in the areas of creating energy efficient circuits for AI, and in-turn, utilizing GenAI for circuits.
+I firmly believe that by creating better chips for AI, we enable more powerful and efficient models, which in turn can support the development of the next generation of chips.
+This creates a continuous loop of improvement, where advancements in AI and chip technology drive each other forward.

 I graduated with a B.Tech and an M.Tech in Electrical Engineering from IIT Bombay where I was awarded the Sharad Maloo Memorial Gold Medal for being the most outstanding student in terms of extra-curricular activities along with academic performance.